 Take a seat in the director’s chair with our A level Film Studies course.
 You’ll have a practical approach to film, producing your own individual short film.
 Write, direct and edit your own original film while ‘employing’ crew members to assist with sound and cinematography duties.

 This course aims to expand your knowledge and understanding of the

 significance of film and film practice in national, global and historical context.
 You will investigate and explore various critical frameworks and debates.
 You will explore how film generates meanings and responses as well as the ways in which spectators respond to film.

 You will study a combination of film texts from British, American, and European Cinema.
-You will be introduced to various film movements and eras in order to understand film from a historical perspective.
-You will look at influential styles such as Expressionism, Montage and Silent Cinema, which have had a lasting effect on the types of films made today.
-You will also undertake a number of practical exercises to extend your skills as a filmmaker such as whole class scene recreations and individual short documentaries.
+You will be introduced to various film movements and eras in order to understand film from an historical perspective.
+You will look at influential styles such as French New Wave, Realism and Silent Cinema, which have had a lasting effect on the types of films made today.

 There will be the opportunity to demonstrate knowledge and understanding of film through a practical filmmaking project during which you will develop your evaluative skills in relation to your coursework productions, drawing comparisons between your own product and professionally produced films.

-- At least 7 GCSEs at Grade 4 including GCSE English and GCSE Maths.
+- At least 7 GCSEs at Grade 4 including GCSE Maths.